Building and Managing Wetland Ecosystems

 This pond is an example of a pond surrounded by a habitat area.
 It is managed with a 6-inch in-line control box.

-Use 6-inch PVC Pipe wherever practical.
-It can move plenty of water for smaller habitats and pond leveling applications.
+A six-inch pipe can move plenty of water for smaller habitats and pond leveling applications.
 Pipe and fittings are readily available.

 We initially used large-diameter corrugated drainpipes on all drains.
 Larger pipe is overkill for habitats under a few acres in size unless there is significant flow coming into the habitat.